visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 -----------------

 The X Ray Image Query generates a simulated radiograph by tracing rays through a volume using an absorbtivity and emissivity variable.
-The absorbtivity and emissivity variables must be zone centered and can be either scalar variables or array variables.
+The absorbtivity and emissivity variables must be zone-centered and can be either scalar variables or array variables.
 If using an array variable, the query will generate an image per array variable component.

 The query operates on 2D R-Z meshes and 3D meshes.